cpeter/CHIP-SDK/README.md

     cu -l /dev/ttyACM0 -s 115200

 You can login to CHIP as **chip** or if you feel more powerful as **root**.
 In both cases the password is **chip**.

+## Flash a C.H.I.P. with Debian + GUI

+Along with the instructions above, to flash our Debian image with the official C.H.I.P.
+GUI, you'll have to insert another two options into the command.
+The `-b` flag informs the flashing script that a build branch will be specified, and `stable-gui` will pull in a long-tested version of the image.

+    ./chip-update-firmware.sh -d -b stable-gui -f

 ## To Flash C.H.I.P. with your own custom buildroot image...